-What is TDS and What Does It Affect?
+What is TDS in Water and What are its Harmful Effects?

 The reverse osmosis (RO) process works by pushing water through a semipermeable membrane under pressure to remove the contaminants.
 Some contaminants treated by reverse osmosis include chloride, colloids, fluoride, organics, particles, pyrogens, and sodium.

 How can I lower the TDS level in my water?

 It is important to frequently test water for TDS.
 In order to find out your level of total dissolved solids, the first step is to have your water tested by a local water treatment laboratory.
 Once your water TDS level has been determined, a Pure Aqua representative can help you to determine your treatment options.
 This will be a vital step to take since high levels of total dissolved solids in water can have an impact on human health, aquariums, pools/spas, etc.